Mohitchvk/Spoken-english-to-written-english-converter/README.md

 - The library can be easily modified to be made better by adding more rules to the class `get_rules()` inside the conversion.py

 - Added a class `check_front_last()` inside conversion.py that can be made used make changes for improving the punctuations.

+- Punctuation, Changing a number spelled as words into numbers, All the famous Nouns which are famous with their Abbreviations etc..., many more rules can be add by following the 2 point that are mention above to mature the code to be Functional to a greater extent.

 # Licencse:
 Copyright 2020 MOHIT CHVK